Choose another writer in this calendar:

 women friends among the tribe of Mamutoi and learns the customs and

 language of the Others, who live in what is now Ukraine.
 The Plains of Passage (1990) tells of Ayla's journey along with Jondalar through the grasslands of Ice Age Europe to reach a place they can call home; the Great Mother River described in the story is the Danube.
 Jondalar is captured by man-hating women and rescued by Ayla.
 In the end of the story Ayla is happily pregnant.
 Before the story of Ayla continued, readers had to wait 12 years.
-In the fifth book, The Shelters of Stone (2002), Ayla struggles for her place in Jondalar's tribe, the Zelendonii.
+In the fifth book, The Shelters of Stone (2002), Ayla struggles for her place in Jondalar's tribe, the Zelendonii, in the Vézère valley.
 "She was a stranger, a disturbing stranger who brought animals and who knew what other threatening foreign ways and outrageous ideas.
 Would they accept her?
 What if they didn't?
 She couldn't go back, her people lived more than a year's travel to the east.
 Jolandar had promised that he would leave with her if she wanted—or was forced—to go, but that was before he saw everyone, before he was greeted so warmly.
 How would he feel now?"
 (The Shelters of Stone, New York: Bantam Dell, 2003, p.
 4) The Ninth Cave of the Zelendonii is the rock-shelter of Laugerie-Haute, in the Dordogne, south-central France.
 Ayla and Jondalar prepare for the formal mating at the Summer Meeting, she faces Jondalar's former lover, Marona, and proves her skills as a healer.
 The fifth installment was a disappointment for Katherine A. Powers: "It strikes one as being a romance for people who fantasize about going into business -- something with a strong emphasis on crafts and home products and professional conferences.
-In other words, the spirit of Martha Stewart informs the pages as much as the Great Mother's does." ('Hear Me Roar' by Katherine A. Powers, The Washington Post, May 25, 2002) The 6th and final volume in the Earth's Children series was entitled Land of Painted Caves (2011).
+In other words, the spirit of Martha Stewart informs the pages as much as the Great Mother's does." ('Hear Me Roar' by Katherine A. Powers, The Washington Post, May 25, 2002) The 6th and final volume of the Earth's Children, entitled Land of Painted Caves (2011), was a letdown for fans of the series.
 Auel also planned to write a prehistoric murder mystery.
 Auel uses the prehistoric setting to explore gender roles, drawing

 parallels between cave society and contemporary social structures.

-Bernard Gallagher has criticized Auel for presenting relations between
+Bernard Gallagher criticized Auel for presenting relations between

 the sexes as "a matter of either/or.
 Either men are dominant or women